What You Need to Know About Replacing Your Plumbing and When to Do It

 Can I repair my plumbing myself?

-What kind of pipe will I need to replace my plumbing?
+What kind of pipe will I need for my plumbing replacement?